bevy-cheatbook/bevy-cheatbook/src/platforms/wasm/size-opt.md

 ## Use the `wee-alloc` memory allocator

-You can replace Rust's default memory allocator with [wee-alloc](https://github.com/rustwasm/wee_alloc), which is slower, but is less than a single kilobyte in size.
+You can replace Rust's default memory allocator with [wee-alloc][project::wee_alloc], which is slower, but is less than a single kilobyte in size.

 This may result in a significant performance hit.
 If your game runs fast enough with it, the smaller download size may be more important.